New Hampshire Chapter - Military Officers Association of America

 ARMY CAREER AND ALUMNI PROGRAM

-Jim LeFebvre has received permission to include the slide show presentation here that he developed for the Army Career and Alumni Program (ACAP) while he was working at the Fort Myer ACAP Center.
+Jim LeFebvre received permission to include the slide show presentation here that he developed for the Army Career and Alumni Program (ACAP) while he was working at the Fort Myer ACAP Center.

 WEBSITES FOR RETIREES AND PERSONS OVER 50